History

 1960

-The Rev. James Keith Marshall Lee served as Grace’s tenth rector until he retired.
+The Rev. James Keith Marshall Lee served as Grace’s eleventh rector until he retired.

 1961

-The Rev. John Townshend Harrison began his ministry as the eleventh rector of Grace.
+The Rev. John Townshend Harrison began his ministry as the twelfth rector of Grace.

 1964